reimagined/resolve/examples/todo/README.md

 The `cards` read model assembles TodoItems grouped by TodoCards in one general associative array, and includes each task item description and state.
 Also, this read model builds inverse lookup table to allow fast search for the `TodoCard` container by `TodoItem`’s identifier.

-For more detailed information on aggregates and read models, refer to the [resolve-boilerplate](https://github.com/reimagined/resolve-boilerplate/blob/master/README.md#aggregates-and-read-models) documentation.
+For more detailed information on aggregates and read models, refer to [Create ReSolve App](https://github.com/reimagined/resolve/tree/master/packages/create-resolve-app) documentation.

-## **Custom Backend API Server for reSolve**
+## **Custom Backend API Server for ReSolve**
-The reSolve framework provides a simple boilerplate out-of-the-box, which encapsulates backend API server and allows you to create an application just by declaring aggregates, read models and UI React components.
-Though it has some settings and opportunities for extension, it also has the known restrictions - for example, it is executed in one one-flow process.
+[Create ReSolve App](https://github.com/reimagined/resolve/tree/master/packages/create-resolve-app) provides a simple application out-of-the-box, which encapsulates backend API server and allows you to create an application just by declaring aggregates, read models and UI React components.
+Though it has some settings and opportunities for extension, it also has the known restrictions - for example, it is executed in one single-threaded process.
 This Todo example demonstrates how to implement a custom API server.
 To do this, follow the steps below:
 * initialize reSolve EventStore (the `resolve-es` package)
 * start node.js processes for aggregates (the `resolve-command` package) and read models (the `resolve-query` package)
 * register URL routes for the front-end side